Aetopia/ZetaConfig/README.md

 4. Once the ZetaConfig UI pops up, you are good to go!
 5. Configure your settings and then hit `[Save]` to save your settings.
 6. Launch your game!

-# Uninstallation
-Click on the `[🗑️]` button to uninstall Special K and Borderless Window Extended.

 # Building
 **Building Instructions:** https://github.com/Aetopia/ZetaConfig/blob/main/src/README.md